cheunste/notes/webdev/cssreview.md

         * Note that you can assign multiple properties to tag elements
     - 3) via ID
         * Same thing as class, but using "id" instead of "class" and a "#" instead of a ".".
-        * however, IDs MUST be unique, so don't overuse it
+        * however, IDs MUST be unique, so don\'t overuse it

 ## Colors